clbarnes/frame_annotator/README.md

                         Rotate image (degrees counterclockwise; applied after flipping) --version             Print the version and then exit --verbose, -v         Increase verbosity of logging (can be repeated).
 One for DEBUG, two for FRAME.
+  --logfile LOGFILE, -l LOGFILE
+                        File to save log to

 Playback
 ========